ricardodpcosta/ricardodpcosta.github.io/fvlib.md

   </div>
 </div>

-- The FVLib code is fully compatible with [Gmsh](https://gmsh.info/), an open source 3D mesh generator with built-in pre- and post-processing facilities, designed to provide a fast, light and user-friendly meshing tool with parametric input and flexible visualisation capabilities.
+- The FVLib code is fully compatible with [Gmsh](https://gmsh.info/), an <span style="color:blue">_open source 3D mesh generator with built-in pre- and post-processing facilities_</span>, designed to provide a fast, light and user-friendly meshing tool with parametric input and flexible visualisation capabilities.

 <p style="margin-bottom: 1cm;"></p>